Frank C. Cook IV: Personal life

+Once he opined on how the modern world's economy is based on scarcity, whereas nature is abundant: " “We live in an economy that is based on scarcity, yet nature is about abundance,” notes Cook.
+“We don’t value it; we have apples rotting on trees.
+You have to ask, how do we shift our mindset to understand wild edibles as a gift, not a nuisance?”

 Cook was very much engaged in a multitude of projects when he passed, full of visions, work and inspiration.
 He was known to say, "I am done with end users," meaning that as we learned this knowledge and way of being he was teaching, it was now our responsibility to pass it on.